xibyte/jsketcher/modules/workbenches/modeler/features/deleteBody/docs/index.md

+# DELETE BODY
-This commands allows deletion of selected shell objects
+This commands allows deletion of selected shell objects.